• English

 Venice Carnival

-It’s funny to think that originally, the carnival was an event made of excesses as everyone could hide their identity.
+It’s funny to think that, originally, the carnival was an event made of excesses as everyone could hide their identity.
 Nowadays it’s quite the opposite: a majestic and sophisticated event!

 How to reach Venice

 But if the train is not an option for you, just check if there are any flights from where you live.
+Remember: direct flights are better than those with transfers, because what pollutes the most is the landing and take-off.

 Venice Carnival